Preventing Suicide in Older Adults

-If you’re concerned about an older adult who may be suicidal, take the next step by following up on your concerns with questions, by:
+If you’re concerned about an older adult who may be suicidal, take the next 3 steps:

-- Talking with them about what you’ve been noticing in a compassionate and concerned way
+- Talk with them about what you’ve been noticing in a compassionate and concerned way

-- Encouraging them to see their primary care provider to rule out any medical concerns that may be causing these symptoms.
+- Encourage them to see their primary care provider to rule out any medical concerns that may be causing these symptoms.

-- Accompanying your older loved one to their appointment.
+- Accompany your older loved one to their appointment.
 You may also consider emailing or faxing your concerns to your loved one’s medical provider.

 Follow up on your concerns with questions, like: